Going All-Grain: Guide to Your First Batch of All-Grain Beer

 Calibration and Calculations

 Before starting any brew day, there are two easy calculations you should make — the amount of strike water (water to mix with the crushed grains) and the amount of sparge water (water to rinse the grain bed) you will need.
-These are explained later.
+These are explained later in the Mashing In and Calculate Sparge Water sections, but to really hone in these calculations, we recommend this article from Bill Pierce.

 For your first all-grain brew, you will probably buy crushed malt or get the malt crushed at your homebrew shop.
 When it's time to brew, take a handful of malt and look at it.
 With a good crush, you should see almost no whole kernels.
 Most kernels should be broken into two to four pieces.